 Radiation Therapy involves using high-energy beams, such as X-rays, to target and kill cancer cells.
 It is a common treatment for brain stem glioma, especially in cases where surgery isn't an option.

 The prognosis refers to the expected outcome or course of a disease.
-The prognosis for brain stem glioma varies depending on factors such as the tumor's size, location, and the patient's age and overall health.
+The prognosis for brain stem glioma varies depending on factors such as the tumour's size, location, and the patient's age and overall health.

 Palliative Care focuses on providing relief from the symptoms and stress of a serious illness.
 For patients with brain stem glioma, palliative care is an important aspect of treatment, aimed at improving quality of life.